-Tenants might call their landlord to find out if they can apply their security deposit to future rental payments, because in some states such as California, the foreclosure wipes out the rental agreement.
-In that instance, your security deposit is gone.
+Tenants might also want to call their landlord to find out if they can apply their security deposit to future rental payments; in some states, including California, tenants run the risk of losing their deposit after the foreclosure process is completed.

 Cash for Keys

-Once a home has gone through foreclosure and title has passed to the lender, be ready to hear from the lender's representative.
+Once a home is in foreclosure, be ready to hear from the lender's representative.
 Some use hardball tactics to try to make tenants move out earlier than the law dictates.

 One remedy at a tenant's disposal is to ask for cash for keys.
-A tenant might collect enough to pay for the first month's rent and security deposit on a new home.
-Make sure the agreement from the bank is in writing before handing over the keys.
+A tenant might collect enough money from the mortgage lender to pay for the first month's rent and security deposit on a new home.